michaelhigashi/azure-content/articles/app-service-web/app-service-continuous-deployment.md

 # Continuous Deployment to Azure App Service

 This tutorial shows you how to configure a continuous deployment workflow for your [Azure App Service] app.
-App Service integration with BitBucket, GitHub, and Visual Studio Team Services (VSTS) enables a continuous deployment workflow where Azure pulls in the most recent updates from your project published to one of these services.
+App Service integration with BitBucket, GitHub, and Visual Studo Team Services (VSTS) enables a continuous deployment workflow where Azure pulls in the most recent updates from your project published to one of these services.
 Continuous deployment is a great option for projects where multiple and frequent contributions are being integrated.

 ## <a name="overview"></a>Enable continuous deployment

-To enable continuous deployment,
+To enable continuousdeployment,

 1. Publish your app content to the repository that will be used for continuous deployment.
     For more information on publishing your project to these services, see [Create a repo (GitHub)], [Create a repo (BitBucket)], and [Get started with VSTS].